Philippines Football League: Club identity

 All PFL clubs were required under the PFF club licensing regulations to have a name that includes the name of their home locality.
 The clubs were also required to have nicknames, crests, and colors based on the unique characteristics of their home locality.

 Players and salaries

 Participating clubs were allowed to have between 25 and 30 players.
-Reportedly in September 2016, four foreign players were to be allowed per club, with at least one coming from an AFC country.
-On January 17, 2017, it was reported that this foreign player limit rule was yet to be finalized by the PFF.
+Reportedly in September 2016, four foreign players were allowed per club, with at least one coming from an AFC country.
+On January 17, 2017, it was reported that foreign player limit rule was yet to be finalized by the PFF.

-The PFL reportedly planned to have a salary cap and a salary floor.

 Youth development

 All participating clubs in the PFL were required to commit to the organization and development of at least two youth teams, one under 18 and another under 15.
 The clubs' youth teams were required to participate in competitions organized by the Philippine Football Federation.

 Stadiums

-The clubs of the PFL were required to have a certified home stadium either through ownership of the stadium or having an active contract with the owners of the stadium.
-Likewise, all clubs were required to have access to or own a training field and facility, although some clubs have been allowed to provisionally participate even without a designated home stadium.
+The clubs of the PFL were required to have a certified home stadium, either through ownership or having an active contract with the owners of the stadium.
+Likewise, all clubs were required to have access to or own a training facility, although some clubs have been allowed to participate without a designated home stadium.